-Designing your 1200 calorie menu
+Designing your 1200 calorie plan

-The provided sample menu gives you a concrete idea of what 1200 calories a day looks like.
+The provided sample menu gives you a concrete idea of what 1200 calories per day plan looks like.
 But we all have foods that we crave and foods that well, we do not.
 Luckily, there are countless choices for us as we create our own 1200 calorie menus.
 It is important that we eat food that we enjoy.
 And it is easy to plan a daily menu that works for you.
 Read on.

 Let’s take a brief ride in time machine that is set for, let’s say, 1972.
 Yikes.
 We have to look up all of our favorite healthful foods in a book (!), write down calorie counts, and punch numbers into a calculator.
 Whew.
 Enough of 1972.
 Because building a daily menu has never easier than it is today.

 There are some brilliant apps, like My Fitness Pal, for our iPads and smart phones that do everything but cook our meals for us.
 Seriously.
 Check out this technology and build your own sample 1200-calorie – one that has food and drink that works for you.
 (These apps will even total your daily fat count, sodium count, carbohydrate count and more.).